 GP Salary in Australia

-General practice is one of the most popular and versatile career paths in Australian medicine.
-GP earnings can vary significantly based on a range of factors, including your billing model, location, hours worked, and whether you are an employed GP or a practice owner.
-This guide provides a comprehensive overview of what general practitioners can typically expect to earn across different settings and circumstances.
+General practice is one of the most popular and versatile paths in Australian medicine.
+GP earnings vary considerably depending on your billing model, location, hours worked, and whether you are an employed GP or a practice owner.
+This guide covers what general practitioners can typically expect to earn across different settings and practice arrangements.

 Typical GP Salary Ranges

-The income of a general practitioner in Australia can typically range from around $200,000 to over $450,000 per year, depending on a wide variety of factors.
-This broad range reflects the diversity of GP practice models, from salaried positions in community health centres to high-volume private practices in busy metropolitan or regional areas.
+GP income in Australia typically ranges from around $200,000 to over $450,000 per year.
+That wide spread reflects the diversity of GP practice models, from salaried positions in community health centres to high-volume private practices in busy metropolitan or regional areas.

-For GPs working as employees on a salary or retainer, annual earnings often fall between $200,000 and $300,000, inclusive of superannuation.
-These positions tend to offer greater predictability and may include additional benefits such as leave entitlements, professional development allowances, and structured working hours.
-Salaried positions are common in Aboriginal Medical Services, corporate medical centres, and some community health settings.
+Employed GPs on a salary or retainer generally earn between $200,000 and $300,000 inclusive of superannuation.
+These roles offer predictability.
+They typically include leave entitlements, professional development allowances, and structured hours.
+Salaried positions are common in Aboriginal Medical Services, corporate medical centres, and community health settings.

-GPs working under a percentage-of-billings model, which is the most common arrangement in private general practice, may see their earnings vary more substantially.
-Under this model, the GP typically receives a percentage of the Medicare billings and any gap fees they generate, with the practice retaining the remainder to cover overheads.
-The percentage offered to the GP can typically range from 60 to 70 per cent of billings, though this may vary depending on the practice and the services provided.
+GPs on a percentage-of-billings arrangement — the most common model in private practice — will see their earnings tied directly to what they generate.
+Under this model, you receive a percentage of your Medicare billings and any gap fees, with the practice keeping the rest to cover overheads.
+The GP's share typically runs between 60 and 70 per cent of billings, though this varies between practices and can shift based on the services you provide.

 Employed GPs Versus Practice Owners